Blog

 Chart.js - best for teams on a budget

-Chart.js renders chart elements on an HTML5 canvas, which is much more performant than rendering as SVG, like most D3-based libraries do.
-On top of that, if you use the various available plugins, you can get even more out of Chart.js.
+If you’re looking for high performance analytics, Chart.js is a great contender.
+It renders chart elements on an HTML5 canvas, which is much faster than rendering as SVG, like most D3-based libraries do.
+And with many available plugins, you can get even more out of Chart.js.

 chart.js chart library